anelda/bigspring-hugo/content/english/case-studies/_index.md

 call_to_action:
   enable : true
-  title : "Let's work together." image : "images/vector.svg"
+  title : "Let's work together." image : "images/action-case-studies.svg"
-  content : "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Consequat tristique eget amet, tempus eu at consecttur."
+  content : "Get in touch to discuss ongoing and new capacity development projects and explore how we can work together to improve your learning outcomes."
   button:
     enable : true
     label : "Contact Us"